The Superheroes of Facts, Evidence and Logic enter the fray over legal malpractice protection in mediation

 Nancy Neal Yeend

-Nancy Neal Yeend is a dispute management strategist and mediator.
-As a strategist she designs programs to reduce workplace conflict.
-She founded of The End Strategy (TES) in Portland, Oregon and mediates pre-suit, trial and appellate cases.
-Nancy has served as National Judicial College faculty for nearly 25 years.
+Nancy Neal Yeend retired as a dispute management strategist and mediator.
+She founded The End Strategy (TES) in Portland, Oregon and mediated pre-suit, trial and appellate cases.
+Nancy trained over 6500 mediators nationally for courts and private practice.
+She taught at San Francisco Law School, Franklin Pierce College of Law, Stetson University College of Law, and served as National Judicial College faculty for 28 years.

 Copyright ©